tristanharrower/Unit4BuildWeek/README.md

 LinkedIn: https://www.linkedin.com/in/tristan-harrower-a8b0b5185/

-To-do: foreign key for all of potluck data that points to attending potluck data
+To-do: foreign key for all of potluck data that points to attending potluck data, add username to potluck data